PacktPublishing/JavaScript-from-Beginner-to-Professional/errata.md

 ## Chapter 14, Page 379 - Replaced `Exercise 14.4` with correct solution
 Solution for [Exercise 14.4](https://github.com/PacktPublishing/JavaScript-from-Beginner-to-Professional/blob/main/Chapter%2014/Exercise_14.4.html) is now fixed.

+## Chapter 05, Page 88 - While loops, corrected the console.log output
+The output in the book currently shows `1-9`.
+The correct output has to be from `0-9`

 ## Chapter 05, Page 89 - Added the missing `console.log` statement on line 8 to match the output
 ```